 Local

-Cheerwine Festival returns to Salisbury this spring
+Cheerwine Festival returns this weekend

 SALISBURY, N.C. — A springtime favorite is returning this year.